 A Strategic Guide for CEOs, Founders, Legal, Product & Security Leaders

-The countdown is on.
-With the COPPA Rule amendments taking effect in April 2026, more than 20 U.S. state youth privacy and safety laws advancing, and new Children’s Codes and online safety regulations emerging globally, next year will reshape how companies protect younger users.
-Whether your platform targets minors or simply attracts them, you need to take action or face risks of brand damage and enforcement actions.
+With the COPPA Rule amendments taking effect in April 2026, more than 20 U.S. state youth privacy and online safety laws advancing, and new Children’s Codes and global online safety regulations emerging, this year will fundamentally change how companies are expected to protect younger users.
+Whether your platform is built for minors or simply attracts them, compliance is no longer optional.
+The risks—regulatory enforcement, brand damage, and operational disruption—are real and accelerating.

 What Is Changing in 2026